 The predominant class/subclass is generally the class/subclass with the largest share of insurable earnings, over a three-year review period prior to the premium rate-setting year, if available.

-What if my classification changes between now and when the new model is implemented?
+What should I do if my classification changes between now and when the new model is implemented?

-We ask that you advise us of any material changes within 10 days (for example, changes in: insurable earnings, business activities, ownership, etc.), and we will make the appropriate changes to your account.
-These changes may affect your classification and premium rate under the rate framework as your premium rate is based on your business activity, insurable earnings and claims experience.
+You should advise us of any material changes within 10 days (for example, changes in: insurable earnings, business activities, ownership, etc.), and we will make the appropriate changes to your account.
+These changes may affect your classification and premium rate under the new model, since your premium rate is based on your business activity, insurable earnings and claims experience.

-What factors will be used in determining the premium rates under the new model?
+What factors will be used to determine premium rates under the new model?

 In the new model, your rates will be calculated by considering three components: